 Sen. Warner supports investing in clean, renewable sources of energy, including wind and solar.
 During his time in the Senate, he pushed for investment in offshore wind projects along Virginia’s coasts, some of which were approved by the Department of Energy (DOE) in 2014.
 Virginia is ripe with opportunities for offshore wind — not only because of its ideal geography, but because the Commonwealth houses the capability and technical expertise to supply the parts needed to push these projects forward.
 Clean energy not only benefits our environment, it provides good jobs for hardworking Virginians.

-Sen. Warner is also working with a bi-partisan group of Senators to fully fund the Land and Water Conservation Fund (LWCF).
-This fund was established in 1964 to protect our country’s natural beauty, water resources, and preserve cultural heritage sites like Virginia’s Richmond National Battlefield Park.
+This bill also includes full, permanent funding for the Land and Water Conservation Fund (LWCF).
+This fund was established in 1964 to protect our country’s natural beauty and water resources, and preserve our cultural heritage sites.

 Communities up and down Virginia’s coast have made clear that offshore drilling poses a threat to their communities.
 When the Trump administration announced their offshore drilling plan, Sen. Warner rushed to bring together his colleagues from both sides of the aisle to oppose any new drilling.
 Drilling off Virginia’s eastern shore would be disruptive to the fragile natural ecosystem, threaten important Naval operations, stymy the work of NASA at Wallops Island, and cause outdoor recreation and aquaculture to suffer.
 Sen. Warner will continue to stand up against expanded drilling proposals in the Senate to protect Virginia’s natural beauty and outdoor tourism industries.